poornimah67-blip/B.Tech-C-programs/README.md

 27. code of simple calculator using switch case
 28. code for electricity bill that has to pay
 29. code for factory production Using while loop
 30. code for grace marks array program
+31. code to find gdc of teo numbers